Download Version: 1.4.3 (06/06/2006)

 Moreover, only JPEG images can be rescued—there’s neither support for RAW nor for movies of any type.

-Exif Untrasher has been used successfully to restore photos taken with various camera models by different manufacturers—among others: Fuji, Kodak, Minolta, Nikon, Olympus, Panasonic, Pentax and Ricoh.
+Exif Untrasher has been used successfully to restore photos taken with various camera models by different manufacturers—among others: Canon, Fuji, Kodak, Minolta, Nikon, Olympus, Panasonic, Pentax and Ricoh.

 Exif Untrasher is localized in English, German, French and Italian.